My primary research interests are centered around the following two broad themes:

 (iii) A coalitional game approach to fair pricing in two-sided markets

 Pricing is one of the important strategic decisions in two-sided markets.
 A key finding of prior research is that the pricing structure necessitates endogenizing network externalities and adopting a pricing strategy where one side of the market often subsidizes the other side.
 In effect, the prices charged on one side does not usually reflect the costs incurred to serve that side.
-This gives rise to a popular opinion that many two-sided market platforms often adopt a pricing structure that is biased against one side and favors the other side.
-A fundamental question arises in such a setting: How much subsidization is fair in two-sided markets?
-We analyze the question of fair pricing structure in two-sided markets from the point of view of coalitional game theory.
-We model two-sided markets using coalitional games, and develop pricing models using various fairness-based solution concepts.
+A price-subsidization strategy in two-sided markets which is purely based on demand elasticities of the two sides may lead to a pricing structure that is perceived as biased against one side and favoring the other side.
+In this paper, we study pricing in two-sided markets that takes into account fairness as a constraint in allocating the payoff generated due to an economic exchange between the two sides facilitated by a platform intermediary.
+More specifically, we address the following research question: how much subsidization is fair in a two-sided market?
+We examine this question from the point of view of coalitional game theory.
+In order to do that, we convert a given two-sided market scenario into a coalitional game which we call a two-sided market game.
+We analyze the two-sided market game using a fairness-based solution concept from coalitional game theory to characterize a fair pricing structure.
 This study has an implication on how competition policy can be applied in two-sided markets.

 Reference: Rajeev R Tripathi (2019).
 Fair pricing in a two-sided market game. (working)